LuigiRussoDev/Covid19Detection/README.md

 $ python create_dataset.py
 ```

-About the "Normal" class you should download the follow dataset: https://www.kaggle.com/paultimothymooney/detecting-pneumonia-in-x-ray-images
+The "Normal" class is avaiable at the follow dataset: https://www.kaggle.com/paultimothymooney/detecting-pneumonia-in-x-ray-images

 Don't forget what has been said previously.
 That is, if you want more data you must also use the previous dataset and add more data for pneumonia in order to have a 70% - 30% dataset.